 e) PNG (Portable Network Graphics) e.t.c

-A bitmap is technically characterized the width and height of the image in pixels and the number of bits per pixel.
+A bitmap is technically characterized by the width and height of the image in pixels and by the number of bits per pixel.

 Vector graphics uses geometrical primitives such as points, lines, curves, and polygon(s), based on mathematical equations, to represent an image.
 In Windows platform WMF (Windows Metafile format) is most widely used vector graphic format supported many printers.